zerowastefestival/zerowastefestival.github.io/_posts/zero-waste/2020-02-16-consultation-waste-action-plan.md

 > Newtown Road
 > Wexford Y35 AP90

+The Public Consultation will close at 5pm on Friday 21st February 2020.

 If you send in your submission by using our template, it would be great if you could let us know by email at [info@zerowastefestival.ie](mailto:info@zerowastefestival.ie)